JeffreyZhuang/Autopilot-documentation/README.md

 - **LAND:**

 **Navigation**
-- **Estimator Initilization:** Wait for position and attitude estimates to align and stabalize
+- **INITIALIZATION:** Wait for position and attitude estimates to align and stabalize
 - **LIVE**: Full INS/GPS fusion

 # Controller Diagrams